-Doral presents further growth in its operations alongside revenue growth of approx. NIS 91.96M (non-GAAP) and increased its portfolio to approx. 18.6 GW (DC) and approx. 13.1 GWh, including approx. 2.88 GW (DC) and 2.26 GWh of mature projects (projects that are yielding and ready for connection, under construction or nearing construction and/or after winning competitive procedures or signing a PPA).
+Doral presents further growth in its operations alongside revenue growth of approx. NIS 25.4M (approx. NIS 15.8 million non-GAAP) and increased its portfolio to approx. 18.9 GW (DC) and approx. 13.4 GWh, including approx. 2.86 GW (DC) and 2.26 GWh of mature projects (projects that are yielding and ready for connection, under construction or nearing construction and/or after winning competitive procedures or signing a PPA).
 In the US, Doral demonstrated accelerated progress in photovoltaic and storage projects, including the construction of the first part of the Mammoth North project (480 MWp) in Indiana.
 The company signed agreements for the sale of electricity for each Indiana project (approx. 1,560 MWp) for 15 years and received building permits for the entire Indiana project.
 In Israel, Doral is building solar projects combined with storage and has already commercially operated the first project of this type.
-The company operates in a variety of technologies, including solar, solar + storage, stand-alone storage, and biogas.
+The company operates in a variety of technologies, including solar, solar + storage, Agrivoltaics, stand-alone storage, and biogas.

 As one of the dominant players in Israel, Doral enjoys advantages of scale in procurement and access to various technologies that can serve it in the future.
 Against this backdrop, the company established Doral Tech to invest in start-ups developing synergistic technologies for Doral's activities, similar to the activity of other energy companies in the US market.

-Other significant events:
+Other significant events in Q1 2023: